This enormous guide will give you lots of ideas and opportunities. It lists freelance websites for beginners – and experts.

-If you’re a more seasoned freelancer, this guide should still prove useful.
-You may find you’re already familiar with plenty of the sites on the list, but there’s a write-up of each one that provides tips and useful info, and you’ll probably uncover some gems you’re unaware of.
+Even if you’re a more seasoned freelancer, this guide will prove useful.
+You may find you’re already familiar with many of the sitesfl on the list, but there’s a write-up of each one that provides tips and useful info, and you’ll probably uncover some gems you’re unaware of too.

-The list covers everything from the big freelance job boards to the sites that provide geuninely useful freelance advice, rather than those that are desprate to scam you or sell you something.
+The list covers everything from the big freelance job boards to the sites that provide genuinely useful freelance advice, rather than those that are desperate to scam you or sell you something.

 Let’s get straight to it!

 Freelance Job Boards and Bidding Sites

 The big freelance job boards make many people shudder, but you can’t leave them off a list of the best freelance websites for beginners.

 BUT…these job boards are also the places where thousands of new freelance gigs are listed every single day.
 As long as you’re cautious and discerning, you will find legitimate clients with money to spend, and household-name companies using the platforms to find contractors.
 Over the years I’ve found my fair share of both.